Operation Jungle: Operation compromised

 The operation was severely compromised by Soviet counter-intelligence, primarily through information provided by the British "Cambridge Five".
 In the extensive counter-operation "Lursen-S" (named for Lürssen, the manufacturer of the E-boats), the MGB/KGB captured or killed nearly every one of the 42 Baltic agents inserted into the field.
 Many of them were turned as double agents who infiltrated and significantly weakened the Baltic resistance.

-One of the agents sent to Estonia and captured by the KGB, Mart Männik, wrote an autobiography A Tangled Web: A British Spy in Estonia, which was published after his death and has been translated into English.
+One of the agents sent to Estonia and captured by the KGB, Mart Männik, wrote an autobiography A Tangled Web: A British Spy in Estonia, which was published in 2001, three years after his death, and has been translated into English in 2008.
 The book gives an account of his experiences throughout and after the unsuccessful operation.

 MI6 suspended the operation in 1955 due to the increasing loss of agents and suspicions that the operation was compromised.
 The last mission was a landing on Saaremaa in April 1955.
 While the overall MI6 operation in Courland is regarded as a fiasco, Klose missions are considered successful, as far as the SIGINT and the naval aspects of his incursions are concerned.
 The motorboats were handed over to the new German Navy in 1956.